eugene-sukhodolskiy/joiner/README.md

 # Joiner
-Simple console script for make long file from several files.
+Joiner is a simple console script that combines several text files in one.
-This can help you in work with html/css or other long text documents.
+This can help you in case of work with html/css or other long text documents.

 ## How to use
 Just insert `@join:somefolder/filename.html;` if you need include file with name `filename.html` from folder `somefolder`